DIGITAL ART REQUIREMENTS

-When providing us with artwork for production, please note the following digital art requirements.
+When providing us with artwork for production, please note these digital art requirements.

 Submitting Art Files